vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to select an event
+1. User requests to select an event.
-2. JobFestGo displays the contacts and tasks related to the event
+2. JobFestGo displays the contacts and tasks related to the event.
 3. User <u>adds a task</u> or <u>deletes a task</u> or <u>marks a task</u> or <u>unmarks a task</u>.

       Use case ends.